PRA for AI Framework

 A First-Principles Approach

 This taxonomy decomposes AI risk based on a systems-thinking perspective, analyzing the AI entity, its environment, and their interaction.
-It organizes potential hazards across four high-level aspect categories (TL0):
+It organizes potential hazards across four fundamental, high-level aspect categories (TL0):

 1. Capabilities: The inherent abilities of the AI system (e.g., reasoning, learning, agency).

-3. Affordances: How the AI interacts with its environment (e.g., API access, deployment context, system interfaces).
+3. Affordances: The inputs, configurations, and surroundings through which an AI interacts with its environment(e.g., API access, deployment context, system interfaces).

 4. Impact Domains: The sociotechnical areas where harms ultimately manifest (e.g., individuals, society, the biosphere).